-A short chirp every minute means your alarm’s batteries are running low and should be changed, while five beeps every minute means your alarm has reached the end of its life and needs to be changed.
+On most models of detector, a short chirp every minute means your alarm’s batteries are running low and should be changed, while five beeps every minute means your alarm has reached the end of its life and needs to be changed.

 Can carbon monoxide detectors go off for no reason?

-CO detectors generally don’t go off for ‘no reason’ – it’s just a case of working out what the reason is.
+Carbon monoxide detectors generally don’t go off for ‘no reason’ – it’s just a case of working out what the reason is.

 Read your alarm’s instructions so you’re aware of what the different beep combinations mean.

 How long do carbon monoxide detectors last?

 How do you test if your carbon monoxide detector is working?

-CO detectors have a test button, which should be used every month to be certain your alarm is functioning correctly.
+Carbon monoxide detectors have a test button, which should be used every month to be certain your alarm is functioning correctly.

 You should also be able to clearly hear the alarm from all bedrooms in your property, for peace of mind that everyone would wake should the alarm sound during the night.

 What does 888 mean on a carbon monoxide detector?

-This is not a reading and the number is shown purely for device testing purposes.
+This is not a reading, and the number is shown purely for device testing purposes.